New Jersey Juvenile Custody and Detention Lawyer

 - 18 or older: maximum of 5 consecutive days

-Contact a Bergen County NJ Juvenile Defense Lawyer for Answers
+Contact an Essex County NJ Juvenile Defense Lawyer for Answers

 If your child has been taken into custody and/or detained in New Jersey, a knowledgeable juvenile defense lawyer can work to have them released as soon as possible and aggressively protect their rights through every phase of the process that follows.
 Alissa Hascup fights on behalf of minors in Hackensack, Paramus, Palisades Park, Mahwah, Bergen County, and throughout New Jersey.
 Contact her offices at 862-257-1200 for additional information and a cost-free consultation.